Materials-Consortia/OPTIMADE/optimade.rst

 Non-critical exceptional situations occurring in the implementation SHOULD be reported to the referrer as warnings.
 Warnings MUST be expressed as a human-readable message, OPTIONALLY coupled with a warning code.

-Warning codes starting with an alphanumeric character are reserved for general OPTiMaDe error codes (currently, none are specified).
+Warning codes starting with an alphanumeric character are reserved for general OPTIMADE error codes (currently, none are specified).
 For implementation-specific warnings, they MUST start with ``_`` and the database-provider-specific prefix of the implementation (see section `Database-Provider-Specific Namespace Prefixes`_).

 API Endpoints